Sigma29k/KILEJ-REAL-ESTATE-PROJECT/README.md

 # KILEJ-REAL-ESTATE-PROJECT
-This is our real estate project
+This is kilej real estate project.
+Kilej Real Estate dealing with selling of lands and construction of houses.
+This project's purpose is to enhances customer satisfaction.